-EIF is working to comprehensively improve Rwanda's cross-border business environment by addressing institutional mechanisms, trade-related capacities and strategic trade support infrastructure with the aim to improve the earning potential of those engaged in Cross‑Border Trade (CBT) in Rwanda, of which 74% are women.
+EIF is working to improve Rwanda's cross-border business environment by addressing institutional mechanisms, trade-related capacities and trade infrastructure with the aim to improve the earning potential of those engaged in cross‑border trade in Rwanda, of which 74% are women.

-- A cross‑border trade coordination unit with six field staff was established.
+- Established cross‑border trade coordination unit with six field staff.

-- Data collection systems have been harmonized with those of the National Bank of Rwanda to ensure that accurate trade data is collected and can be used for future planning.
+- Harmonized data collection systems with those of the National Bank of Rwanda to ensure that accurate trade data is collected and can be used for future planning.

 Rwanda Pilot Workshop on Gender Mainstreaming in the EIF (2011)English